 Gentlemen:

-Outlined below is Enron North America Corp.’s (“ENA”) understanding of the processing arrangement between Hunt Oil Company (“Hunt”) and ENA for Hunt’s wellhead production transported to the Eunice Plant that is delivered into Texas Gas Transmission Corp.’s gas pipeline system at the Taylor Point meter #9437, Taylor Point meter #9502, during periods Texas Gas calls a gas Btu Content and Gas Quality OFO.
+Outlined below is the processing arrangement between Hunt Oil Company (“Hunt”) and Enron North America Corp. (“ENA”) for Hunt’s wellhead production transported to the Eunice Plant that is delivered into Texas Gas Transmission Corp.’s (“TXGT”) gas pipeline system at the Taylor Point meter #9437 and at the East Taylor Point meter #9502 during periods TXGT calls a Gas Btu Content and Gas Quality OFO.

 Term: March 1, 2000 through April 30, 2001.

-Assignment of Processing Rights: Hunt hereby assigns to ENA all processing rights relative to the gas that is delivered into the Texas Gas Transmission Corp. gas pipeline system (TXGT) at the Taylor Point meter #9437 and at the East Taylor Point meter #9502.
+Assignment of Processing Rights: Hunt hereby assigns to ENA all processing rights relative to Hunt’s Southern Louisiana production that is delivered into TXGT’s gas pipeline system at the Taylor Point meter #9437 and at the East Taylor Point meter #9502, irrespective of whether all or any part of such Southern Louisiana production is or may be sold by Hunt upstream of the Eunice Plant.
 Hunt specifically gives ENA the right to sell any liquids and liquefiable hydrocarbons recovered at the Eunice Plant that is attributable to Hunt’s Southern Louisiana production.

 Hunt shall cause its Southern Louisiana production to be transported to the Eunice Plant for the extraction of liquids and liquefiable hydrocarbons.
-Hunt will bare its PVR relative to the liquefiable shrinkage and plant fuel.
+Hunt will bare all of the PVR relative to the liquefiable shrinkage and plant fuel that is attributable to Hunt’s Southern Louisiana production.

-ENA shall pay Hunt fifty percent (100%) of the ENA net proceeds received by ENA, where “ENA’s net proceeds” shall mean the percentage received by ENA of the gross receipts for the sale of product’s attributable to Hunt’s Southern Louisiana production less any actual processing fees or charges associated with such processing as outlined in ENA’s Gas Processing Agreement with El Paso Field Services to process Hunt’s gas.
+ENA shall pay Hunt one hundred percent (100%) of the ENA net proceeds received by ENA, where “ENA’s net proceeds” shall mean the percentage received by ENA of the gross receipts for the sale of product’s attributable to Hunt’s Southern Louisiana production less any actual processing fees or charges and/or PVR cashouts associated with such processing as outlined in ENA’s Gas Processing Agreement with El Paso Field Services to process Hunt’s Southern Louisiana production.

-In the event that the net profits are negative with regard to any monthly accounting period, Hunt will be obligated to reimburse ENA any moneys with regard thereto.
+In the event ENA’s net proceeds are negative with regard to any monthly accounting period, Hunt shall pay such negative amount to ENA.

 Hunt retains the right to audit ENA’s Eunice settlement schedules and related payments applicable to the processing of Hunt’s gas through the term of this agreement.

 ENA shall remit payments to Hunt within seven (7) business days after ENA receives the Eunice Plant monthly gas processing settlement statements and payments for the sale of any liquids and liquefiable hydrocarbons that are attributable to Hunt’s Southern Louisiana production for such month.
+Likewise, in the event ENA’s net proceeds are negative for any period, Hunt shall pay such negative amount to ENA within seven (7) business days after Hunt receives ENA’s statement therefor.

 If the foregoing is in accordance with your understanding of the processing arrangements please execute below.
 Please feel free to call me should you have any questions.